revaschwartz/RMF/_posts/map/01-02-03-data-collection-and-selection.md

     * Gain and maintain contextual awareness and knowledge about how human behavior is reflected in datasets, organizational factors and dynamics, and society.
     * Identify participatory approaches for responsible Human-AI configurations and oversight tasks, taking into account sources of cognitive bias.
     * Identify techniques to manage and mitigate sources of bias (systemic, computational, human-cognitive) in computational models and systems, and the assumptions and decisions in their development.
-* Follow standard statistical principles and document the extent to which the proposed technology does not meet standard validation criteria..
+* Follow standard statistical principles and document the extent to which the proposed technology does not meet standard validation criteria.
 * Investigate and document potential negative impacts due to supply chain issues that may conflict with organizational values and principles.

 </details>